Authentic Vegetarian Borscht (Борщ) Recipe

 1. Put all the water into a good sized soup pot and begin to boil.

-3. When the potatoes are half cooked cut the cabbage into julienne strips and add them to the potatoes and turn the heat down to a medium heat.
+3. When the potatoes are half cooked, julienne the cabbage and add them to the potatoes.
+Turn the heat down to a medium heat.

 4. Chop the onions and the garlic and fry them in a shallow frying pan in the oil until golden – over mid heat.
 Once golden add the chopped carrots and all of the tomatoes.